GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 Corresponds to notification ID: Red Nickel/Red Potassium/Red Silicon

-This section explains discusses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][3]:
+This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][3]:

 ```text
 Impersonation or Deceptive Behavior: